workingj/helix-pop-theme/readme.md

-# Pop Dark theme for the Helix Editor
+# Pop Dark theme for Helix Text Editor

 This theme is based on [Nathaniel Webb's VSCodePopTheme](https://github.com/ArtisanByteCrafter/VSCodePopTheme)